 Day 4.
 April 1, 2026 (Wednesday).
 BINAM VILLAGE — BAIGON MODERN VILLAGE OF KOROWAI

-After breakfast, we continue our journey to the first village of Korowai – missionary village called Baigon (or another one, depending on the information about Korowai traditional villages at the moment).
+After breakfast we continue our journey to the first Korowai village — a missionary village (Baigon or another modern Korowai village, depending on current info about traditional Korowai settlement locations).

-Mingle with locals around the fire.
-Overnight all together in long house of modern Korowai people under our own mosquito nets.
+Overnight all together in a modern Korowai home under our mosquito nets.

 Meals included: breakfast, lunch, dinner